Everything you need to know about foggers

 Drawbacks of cold foggers

 However, cold foggers are not without their disadvantages either.
 They tend to be more expensive than thermal foggers, less efficient – both in the sense that they require more power to run them, and they require higher concentrations of insecticide to get the same results – and the droplets they generate are not as small as those created by thermal foggers.
-Also, the fog produced by cold foggers is not nearly as visible as that which comes from thermal foggers, which makes it much harder to monitor whether your fog is going to the places you want it to.
+Also, the fog produced by cold foggers is not nearly as visible as that from thermal foggers, making it much harder to monitor whether your fog is going to the places you want it to.

 Main type – ULV foggers

-The main type of cold fogger by far is the ULV fogger.
-The centerpiece of this type of fogger is an electric motor which generates and regulates the flow of air and pumps flogging solution from a storage tank located in the fogger body, through the nozzle connected to the end of the fogger.
+The main type of cold fogger, by far is the ULV fogger.
+The centerpiece of this type of fogger is an electric motor that generates and regulates the flow of air and pumps flogging solution from a storage tank located in the fogger body through the nozzle connected to the end of the fogger.
 The nozzle converts the fogging solution into a fine spray.
 As the ULV fogger relies on electricity to power it, it must be within reach of an electrical outlet, whether using extension cords or not.
 Here is our pick of the top three ULV foggers out there on the market today.

 Expert tips for using mosquito foggers